terra-money/docs/docs/develop/terrain/using-terrain-testnet.md

 1. In the Terra Station Chrome extension, [switch the network to `testnet`](../../learn/terra-station/testnet.md).

 2. To use the front end, run the following commands in order.
-The terrain sync-refs command copies your deployed contract addresses to the front-end part of the codebase.

    ```
    cd frontend